chauff/cse1500-web-transcripts/Lecture-5.md

 </html>
 ```

-Here you can see that it is possible to combine pseudo-classes, in this case we use `button:enabled:active` and define a style that an enabled **and** active button should have.
+:point_up: Here you can see that it is possible to combine pseudo-classes, in this case we use `button:enabled:active` and define a style that an enabled **and** active button should have.
 Once the button is disabled, its style will not change anymore, no matter the mouse movements.

+### :bangbang: not

 `:not(X)` is a pseudo-class that matches all elements that are not represented by selector X. Let's look at this example: